carversh/residPCA/README.md

 scExp.ID_Global_CellType_States()
 ```

-Returns a dataframe for StandardPCA based states and CondPCA based states.
-Returns the maximum squared correlation between states identified in IterPCA and StandardPCA/CondPCA.
+Returns a dataframe for StandardPCA based states and ResidPCA based states.
+Returns the maximum squared correlation between states identified in IterPCA and StandardPCA/ResidPCA.
 Annotates each state and whether it is a global or cell type specific state as well as the cell types that are in that state.

-Note: This method labels each state identified in StandardPCA and CondPCA as a global state, or a state spanning multiple cell types, or cell type specific states, or a state within a specific cell type.
+Note: This method labels each state identified in StandardPCA and ResidPCA as a global state, or a state spanning multiple cell types, or cell type specific states, or a state within a specific cell type.
 Additionally, this method labels which states belong to which cell types.
-To perform this method, ```scExp.Iter_PCA_fit()``` must be run beforehand and at least ```scExp.StandardPCA_fit()``` or ```scExp.CondPCA_fit()```  must be run.
-If only ```scExp.CondPCA_fit()``` is run, only the states belonoging to CondPCA will be evaluated, if only ```scExp.StandardPCA_fit()``` is run, only the states belonging to StandardPCA will be evaluated, if both are run, both will be evaluated.
+To perform this method, ```scExp.Iter_PCA_fit()``` must be run beforehand and at least ```scExp.StandardPCA_fit()``` or ```scExp.residPCA_fit()```  must be run.
+If only ```scExp.residPCA_fit()``` is run, only the states belonoging to ResidPCA will be evaluated, if only ```scExp.StandardPCA_fit()``` is run, only the states belonging to StandardPCA will be evaluated, if both are run, both will be evaluated.

 **Outputs **
  -```scExp.StandardPCA_IterPCA_squared_correlations``` - dataframe containing each state from StandardPCA and a row and the maximum correlation with a certain run of IterPCA (columns are labeled by IterPCA run on that given cell type).
 Two additional columns are included called "CT_involved", which tells you which cell types are involved in the state, and "Global_vs_CT", which tell you whether the state is global or cell type specific.
- - ```scExp.CondPCA_IterPCA_squared_correlations``` - dataframe containing each state from CondPCA and a row and the maximum correlation with a certain run of IterPCA (columns are labeled by IterPCA run on that given cell type).
+ - ```scExp.residPCA_IterPCA_squared_correlations``` - dataframe containing each state from ResidPCA and a row and the maximum correlation with a certain run of IterPCA (columns are labeled by IterPCA run on that given cell type).
 Two additional columns are included called "CT_involved", which tells you which cell types are involved in the state, and "Global_vs_CT", which tell you whether the state is global or cell type specific.

  If ```save_image_outputs == True```:
    - example